Learn to Sail

 Training Boat Classes

 Sailors in the Learn to Sail and School Holidays programs are generally introduced to sailing on Mirror dinghies (two sailors per boat) and Lasers.
-The Club also owns Pacers and Minnows, which are used when appropriate for a trainee's skill level.
+The Club also owns Optimists, Pacers and Minnows, which are used when appropriate for a trainee's skill level.

 Club boats are available to MYC sailing members for training when they are not in use by the Learn to Sail program.